nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Software_Componentization.md

 endif()
 ```

-If a component definition is split into several cmake files, please use the same `if(CONFIG_MCUX_COMPONENT_<component name>)-endif` guard in all files data.
+If a component definition is split into several cmake files, the same `if(CONFIG_MCUX_COMPONENT_<component name>)-endif` guards should be used in all files data.

 ## Kconfig

-In Kconfig, the symbol for a component shall also start with `MCUX_COMPONENT_` to be identical with cmake component name.
-Component configuration and dependency shall be recorded in Kconfig following the below pattern:
+In Kconfig, the symbol for a component also starts with `MCUX_COMPONENT_` to be identical with cmake component name.
+Component configuration and dependency are recorded in Kconfig following the below pattern:

 ```bash
 config MCUX_HAS_COMPONENT_driver.uart